 More than 48 million users on Instagram are millennials.
-Insurers have their eyes on this technology-savvy group of young adults because even though they have a relatively low use of health benefits, they still opt to pay high deductible health plans.
-The Centers for Medicare and Medicaid Services (CMS) announced that they chose to extend marketing of the Affordable Care Act insurance plans to Instagram (also YouTube and Facebook) as a way to increase enrollment among the young invincibles without insurance.
+Insurers have their eyes on this technology-savvy group of young adults because even though they have a relatively low use of health benefits, they still opt to pay for more expensive, higher coverage health plans.
+In an effort to reach this audience, The Centers for Medicare and Medicaid Services (CMS) extended marketing of the Affordable Care Act insurance plans to Instagram (also YouTube and Facebook) as a way to increase enrollment among the young invincibles without insurance.
 CMS said that the HealthCare.gov team planned to run image and video ads on Instagram as a vehicle to reach the 60 percent of all millennial smartphone users monthly that are on Instagram.

-Even though the pharmaceutical industry has been reluctant to establish a social media presence given the lack of guidance from the FDA, Boehringer Ingelheim was the first pharmaceutical company to join Instagram in 2013.
-Since then we’ve begun to see other major players like Genentech, Eli Lilly, Pfizer and Novartis build their Instagram presence with visual narratives.
-Also, with the recent introduction of Instagram Stories that disappear after 24 hours and not allowing public comments on Stories, the need for private messages serve as a better patient support tool by pharma to take things out of the public eye.
+Even though the pharmaceutical industry was reluctant to establish a social media presence given the lack of guidance from the FDA, Boehringer Ingelheim was the first pharmaceutical company to join Instagram in 2013.
+Since then we saw other major players like Genentech, Eli Lilly, Pfizer and Novartis build their Instagram presence with visual narratives.
+Also, with the introduction of Instagram Stories that disappear after 24 hours and not allowing public comments, the need for private messages serve as a better patient support tool by pharma to take things out of the public eye.
 Now more than ever is the time for the pharmaceutical industry to embrace Instagram into their social media in healthcare marketing strategy.

 Whether it’s providing continuing education on fundraising efforts, awareness campaigns, support tools or crowdsourcing an image, these are only a handful of ways social media in healthcare, Instagram specifically, is being used to connect with patients and the community.